That-Dev-Girl-Sites/jhalabi.com/_posts/2018-05-02-eating-like-a-hobbit.md

   - pregnancy
 tags:
   - second trimester
+excerpt: A hobbit's eating scheduleis also the perfect eating schedule for a pregnant woman.
 ---

 It has occurred to me over the last several weeks (months) that a [hobbit's eating schedule](https://scifi.stackexchange.com/questions/105209/what-are-hobbits-daily-eating-schedules) is also the perfect eating schedule for a pregnant woman - or at least _this_ pregnant woman.
 Allow me to demonstrate.